raminf/RoboNope/README.md

 Disallow: /private/google/
 Disallow: /*.pdf$
 ```
 The first section specifies that all content is allowed, except for paths that match the URLs in the disallowed list.

-The next bans any crawler that identifies itself as `BadBot`.
-Finally, the official Googlebot search engine crawler is instructed not to search for specific file patterns and types.
+The next section bans any crawler that identifies itself as `BadBot`.

+In the final section, the official _Googlebot_ search engine crawler is instructed to ignore  specific file patterns and file types.

 Obviously, a misbehaving bot can ignore any and all these directives, or present itself as a benign crawler via faking its `User-agent` setting.